Chapter 1: part 1

 I wasn’t a dog on a leash and I wanted to tell her that, but swallowed instead.
 My tongue filled my mouth uncomfortably.
-Then it hit me, she had a forcefield and her very own oxygen bubble for leaving the airlock.
+Then it hit me; she had a forcefield and her very own oxygen bubble for leaving the airlock.
 Who was I kidding?
 I WAS the dumb end of the leash.

 I tapped Shepherd on the shoulder and pointed at my jaw.
 The swelling was making it harder to swallow and to breathe.
 She nodded.
 I pointed again and she scanned.
 Poe’s punch did some damage.
 “Fine.
-I’ll cary you like the baby, that you are.”
+I’ll carry you like the baby, that you are.”
 I would have been offended, but I was too busy holding on to Shepherd so I wouldn’t faint in front of her.
 Maybe if she turned around I could faint behind her.
-I was about to decide, if I needed to put my ear to the floor, or to puke right there on Shepherd’s armor, but she picked me up and threw me over her shoulder unceremoniously, like she did with the unconscious Pomona in the corridor.
+I was about to decide if I needed to put my ear to the floor, or to puke right there on Shepherd’s armor, but she picked me up and threw me over her shoulder unceremoniously like she did with the unconscious Pomona in the corridor.
 I saw the tip of the tranquilizer dart sticking out of her neck.
 That woman was a nasty piece of work.

 Shepherd’s bulky body whirred and lowered herself to comfortably fit us all into the corridor.
 Pomona was smallish, but that wasn’t the case with me.
 “Progress?”
 Mother Goose barked over the comm.
 Shepherd answered for me.
 “Evac in progress.
 Change of plans?”

 This was bad.
-Who knew a cleaning company had military grade weapons and a small army to guard, whatever the heck they were guarding.
+Who knew a cleaning company had military-grade weapons and a small army to guard, whatever the heck they were guarding.